DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

-When a developer needs a new workspace, we'll just assign one of our standby devcontainer pods to them, switch to their desired branch, and they're to the races.
+When a developer needs a new workspace, we'll just assign one of our standby devcontainer pods to them, switch to their desired branch, and they're off to the races.

 ### No downloading source code to endpoints

 We already take steps to prevent developers from downloading our company's intellectual property onto their notebook.
-Let's make that a positive aspect of their experience rather than a source of friction to getting their job done!
+Let's make that a positive aspect of their experience rather than a source of friction to getting their job done.

-Not only does this solution avoid having our code ending up on a stolen or compromised endpoint, developers won't even want to wait for it to download!
+Not only does this solution avoid having our code exposed on a stolen or compromised endpoint, developers won't even want to wait for it to download!